 - Minimum.
-HSR will be perceived by travelers as an equivalent mode to Conventional Rail (CVR), and terminal plus wait time will be 45 minutes; - Most Likely.
-Calibrated HSR constant with terminal plus wait time of 25 minutes; and - Maximum.
+HSR will be perceived by travelers as an equivalent mode to Conventional Rail (CVR), and terminal plus wait time will be 45 minutes. - Most Likely.
+Calibrated HSR constant with terminal plus wait time of 25 minutes. - Maximum.
 Assumes the impact of unexplained variation is symmetrical around the calibrated constant (i.e., the difference between the calibrated and CVR constants, excluding terminal and wait time effects, can be added to the calibrated HSR constant to represent that HSR is even more desirable), but terminal plus wait time will be 15 minutes.

 The bundling of the unexplained variation and terminal/wait time into a single constant for the BPM-V3 allows for the estimation of a single regression model parameter in the meta-model used for the risk analysis.
-For the Monte Carlo risk analysis, the unexplained variation and terminal/wait time components of the HSR constant are, effectively, unbundled and considered as separate risk variables with independent distributions.
-This approach does not require an additional risk variable in the experimental design framework yet makes it possible to understand the uncertainty associated with HSR terminal/wait time on ridership and revenue independently from the uncertainty associated with the unexplained variation of the HSR constant on ridership and revenue since the two variables do not necessarily move together.
+For the Monte Carlo risk analysis, the unexplained variation and terminal/wait time components of the HSR constant are, effectively, unbundled and considered as separate risk variables with independent distributions.4 This approach does not require an additional risk variable in the experimental design framework yet makes it possible to understand the uncertainty associated with HSR terminal/wait time on ridership and revenue independently from the uncertainty associated with the unexplained variation of the HSR constant on ridership and revenue since the two variables do not necessarily move together.
 Table 3.1 summarizes the offsets to the HSR constants used for the unexplained variation and terminal/wait time components.
 See Appendix B for additional information on the development of the range and distribution of the components of the HSR constant.

-Implied Annual Long-Distance Round Trips per Capita After Applying Offsets Trip Purpose Constant Component Component Minimum Most Likely Maximum Business Unexplained Variation -2.335 0.0 2.335 Terminal/Wait Time -0.3264 0.0 0.1632 Commute Business/Commute -1.222 0.0 1.222 Recreation/Other -0.3264 0.0 0.1632 Recreation/Other Business/Commute -1.354 0.0 1.354 Recreation/Other -0.1388 0.0 0.0694
+Trip Purpose Constant Component Implied Annual Long- Distance Round Trips per Capita After Applying Offsets- Minimum Implied Annual Long- Distance Round Trips per Capita After Applying Offsets- Most Likely Implied Annual Long- Distance Round Trips per Capita After Applying Offsets- Maximum Business Unexplained Variation -2.335 0.0 2.335 Business Terminal/Wait Time -0.3264 0.0 0.1632 Commute Business/Commute -1.222 0.0 1.222 Commute Recreation/Other -0.3264 0.0 0.1632 Recreation/Other Business/Commute -1.354 0.0 1.354 Recreation/Other Recreation/Other -0.1388 0.0 0.0694